PolyhedralDev/TerraDocs/docs/config/documentation/sampler/index.rst

 CONSTANT
 --------

 Outputs a constant value, regardless of the inputs.
+Typically used in cases where you don't want the sampler to do anything.

 :bdg-success:`value` ``Float``
 The value to be outputted.